jixjia/cosmos-sdk/README.md

 </p>

 ## Python SDK for Azure Cosmos DB
 This utility is designed to streamline interactign with Azure Cosmos DB using Python.
-T repo contains he following features:
+The repo contains following features:

 1. Classes for supporting common CRUD operations
 2. Sample driver program showcase how to use this SDK